data-slots=text

 }

-For complete field details, see searchCategory and PageInfo in the Merchandising Services GraphQL API reference.
+For additional information, see searchCategory and PageInfo in the Merchandising Services GraphQL API reference.

 Query quick reference